rgb-archive/spec/01-contracts.md

 ### RgbOutPoint

 `RgbOutPoint` is an entity that encodes the receiver of some tokens.
-It can either be a `Sha256d` entity when used in an UTXO-based transaction, to encode the double SHA256 of the pair (TX_HASH, OUTPUT_INDEX), or a 16-bit unsigned integer when used in an address-based transaction.
+It can either be a `Sha256d` entity when used in an UTXO-based transaction, to represent the double SHA256 of the pair (TX_HASH, OUTPUT_INDEX), or a 16-bit unsigned integer when used in an address-based transaction.

 When serialized, one more byte is added to encode which of the two branches is being encoded.
 Its value must be `0x01` for UTXO-based transactions and `0x02` for address-based ones.